rstudio/reticulate/tests/testthat/_snaps/py_require.md

       > library(reticulate)
       > py_require("os")
       > os <- import("os")
-        × No solution found when resolving `--with` dependencies:
+        × No solution found when resolving tool dependencies:
         ╰─▶ Because os was not found in the package registry and you require os, we can conclude that your requirements are unsatisfiable. uv error code: 1